official-stockfish/Stockfish/README.md

 [StockfishMediumNPS (SFMnps)](https://github.com/Joachim26/Stockfish) uses old standard 45 MB SFNNv5 nets.
 This version is stronger than the new standard SFnps for shorter TCs and weaker devices, like Android phones and tablets.
 Same UCI-settings as SFnps.

+[StockfishMediumXtremeNPS (SFMXnps)](https://github.com/Joachim26/Stockfish) is an optimized SFMnps and is just the strongest Android engine out there.

 [StockfishSmallNPS (SFSnps)](https://github.com/Joachim26/Stockfish) uses a small 12 MB net made by vondele and is on Windows and Android much faster than SFnps and also faster than SFMnps.
 UCI-settings are identical to SFnps.
 However, a 'pure NNUE' UCI-option was added.
 Tests with SFSnps showed comparable speeds and playing strengths with pure and with hybrid evaluation.